 Provision for sales returns applies to direct-to-consumer sales only.
 We do not allow returns from providers.
 This reserve is calculated based on actual historical return rates under our 30-day return program and is applied to the current period's sales revenue for direct-to-consumer sales.
-We have experienced a small increase in the historical returns rate during the period, primarily due to increased competition among other providers and resellers and a slight increase in product failures in the relevant periods.
+We have experienced a small increase in the historical returns rate during the period, primarily due to increased competition among other providers and resellers.